 Simultaneously, the procurement team developed custom forecasting and planning tools to be used until more mature systems could be implemented.
 Additionally, training materials were developed and delivered to sales professionals in all of the company’s service centers.
 The training focused on knowledge of after-market products, prices and quality, and learning new commission structures.

 Work Stream 2: Importing and Customs

-A second Protiviti team set out to formalize the importing process and address a wide range of customs requirements.
-These requirements were new to the organization, which had not previously sourced from outside the U.S.
+A second Protiviti team set out to formalise the importing process and address a wide range of customs requirements.
+These requirements were new to the organisation, which had not previously sourced from outside the U.S.

 Given this substantial risk, the Protiviti customs team took great care to examine a massive tariff schedule in excruciating detail.
 The team classified all of the parts to be imported according to the tariff schedule, set up all required paperwork, and worked with a freight broker to manage the logistics of transporting products from overseas ports to the U.S. The team also provided guidance on the optimal ports to use from a logistics perspective, which related to the third work stream: distribution.

 Finally, a third Protiviti team tackled the challenge of distribution.
 Although distribution is intrinsically process-intensive, this work also included heavy technology and people components (i.e., training).
 Given the effort’s tight time frame, the company opted to outsource distribution to a fourth-party logistics provider (4PL), who would manage third-party logistics providers (3PLs).